 Short repayment terms

 Working capital loans are intended for short-term use, so lenders expect to be paid back relatively quickly.
-Expect repayment terms of 18 months or less on many working capital loans, especially from lenders working with business owners with fair or bad credit.
+Expect repayment terms of up to 24 months, though lenders that offer working capital loans for bad credit may have even shorter repayment periods.

 With most loans, the expectation is that you’ll get a bill once a month and have to make payments once every month.
 With working capital loans, that timeline can accelerate.
 Many lenders ask for bimonthly, weekly or even daily payments depending on your loan details.

 If you’re already facing cash flow issues, needing to make frequent debt payments can compound those problems.
 If you’re not careful, you could end up defaulting on your loan or falling into a cycle of debt.